ppai22/cwc-2019-ball-by-ball-dataset/README.md

 - Following features need to be or can be fetched: batsman, bowler, speed of the ball, type of ball, length of the ball, type of dismissal
 - Analyzing and understanding the data and providing visualization and easy way of fetching data using filters

-All data is available as published in [the official ICC site for the CWC 2019](https://www.cricketworldcup.com/) No part of this project will be used for commercial purposes and will solely be used for academic purposes
+All data is available as published in [the official ICC site for the CWC 2019](https://www.cricketworldcup.com/).
+No part of this project will be used for commercial purposes and will solely be used for academic purposes.